Undergraduate Degrees in Early Childhood and Elementary Education

 Bachelor of Science in Education (BSEd)

-The Early Childhood Education (ECE) program offers a BSEd in Early Childhood Education leading to a teaching license for preschool (age 3) to grade 3.
-The ECE program is Nationally Recognized by the National Association for the Education of Young Children (NAEYC).
+The Early Childhood and Elementary Education (ECEE) program offers a BSEd in Early Childhood and Elementary Education leading to a teaching license for preschool (age 3) to grade 5.

-Students who are interested in pursuing the BSEd in early childhood enter their program-of-study as non-degree students.
-Upon meeting criteria for selective admission into the ECE program, for current Ohio University students, ECE teacher candidates begin their professional sequence of courses in Partnership Schools on the Athens Campus.
+Students who are interested in pursuing the BSEd in Early Childhood and Elementary Education may designate a pre-major in ECEE.
+Students are encouraged to work closely with a Patton College of Education advisor to declare the pre-major and to make sure prerequisites for entering the program are met.
+Upon meeting criteria for selective admission into the ECEE program, ECEE teacher candidates begin their professional sequence of courses on the Athens Campus.

 Ready to apply?